-On the next day that I meet with the students we continue our work with the book from Day 1… but first…
+On the next day that I meet with the guided reading group we continue our work with the book from Day 1… but first…

-High frequency word work (3-5 mins): We repeat the same word from day 1 and we may add a review word from a previous lesson.
+High-frequency word work (3-5 mins): We repeat the same word from day 1 of guided reading and we may add a review word from a previous lesson.

 Students read the text (5-6 mins): Again the students read independently (even Pre A and A students).
 This book should be a familiar read for them, so I will be listening for fluency.
 This is another opportunity to take a running record.
 I can also reteach and support the reading strategies that were discussed on day 1.
 Questions I might be asking myself as I listen in to students reading: “What skills are they using?
 What do I need to reteach?”

 Book Discussion (3-5 mins): This discussion varies depending on the text level.

 Sentence Dictation (5-6 mins): Students now use the model sentence from day 1 to construct their own sentence on day 2.
 As students move up in levels this changes slightly.

 Guided Reading 2 Day Lesson Plans: Plan it out ahead of time!

 Having your lesson plans prepared ahead of time is crucial.
 As you can tell from my timeline of the lessons, we are hustling!
 We don’t have a moment to waste, so I have to be prepared and focused.
 It is really EASY to turn a 20 minute guided reading lesson into a 30 minute wander down the random highway.
 I speak from experience.
 I can tell myself that I can wing it, but when my lessons are not planned and focused, they are not effective.

 Goodness!
 This was a huge post!
 I sure hope it helps you as you think about your Guided Reading 2 Day Lesson Plans!

 WAIT!
 I have more questions about Guided Reading 2 Day Lesson Plans!